-Our Mid IBDP Summer Courses take place at Emmanuel College, part of Cambridge University, giving students the chance to sample the way of life enjoyed by students at this prestigious institution.
+Our Mid IBDP Summer Course takes place at Emmanuel College, part of Cambridge University, giving students the chance to sample the way of life enjoyed by students at this prestigious institution.

 Emmanuel is one of the loveliest and grandest of Cambridge's colleges.

-Emmanuel's courts, gardens, lawns and lake provide a secluded and serene environment in which we can study, socialise and relax, right in the centre of this lively university city.
+Emmanuel's courts, gardens, lawns, and lake provide a secluded and serene environment in which you can study, socialise, and relax, right in the centre of this lively university city.